itsMalb/birthday-info/README.md

 Your birthday is in 204 days.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Don't hesitate to make changes, I don't mind. :)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)